gerow/gotest/README.md

 gotest
 ======

 Some useful go testing tools.
 (Actually only a deep equality checker/reporter for now).
+After writing this I found out there is another (probably better) library for testing in go.
+You might want to check it out [here](http://labix.org/gocheck).

 How to install
 ======